-Snow Ice Freezers are essential to making quality Snow Ice.
-Freezing snow ice blocks can be a delicate process and the type of Freezer that you need will depend on the size of your ice blocks.
+A Quality Snow Ice Freezer is essential to making quality Snow Ice because the ingredients need to be cooled to at least -25° C/-13° F. Freezing snow ice blocks can be a delicate process and the type of Freezer that you need will depend on the size of your ice blocks.

 Large Block Snow Ice Freezers are specially designed to freeze at very low temperatures.
 They do this using Propylene Glycol (C3H8O2) and have specially designed cylinders for you to put your Stainless Steel Snow Ice Mold into.
 Large Ice Blocks are about 5.5″ x 5.5″ and require a special freezer with a minimum temperature of -25° C/-13° F. This is because the ice blocks are large and made mostly of milk and they won’t freeze properly in a traditional freezer.
 These freezers are very large and in the USA will usually require NSF Certification.